-Let us divide properties into classes from the point of view of a given analysis.
+Let us divide properties into classes, from the point of view of a given analysis.
 First, we will call native properties those which are directly "understood" (abstracted) by this analysis.
-This is the case for example of properties like ground or var for a mode analysis, does\not\fail for a non-failure analysis, terminates for a termination analysis, or a predicate defining a (regular) type for a regular type analysis, etc. These native properties can be recognized when appearing in an assertion either by name (as with ground, var, etc.) or by syntax (e.g., for regular types [46,16], which in our case are defined by a regular logic program, and this can be recognized at compile-time).
+This is the case for example of properties like ground or var for a mode analysis, does_not_fail for a non-failure analysis, terminates for a termination analysis, or a predicate defining a (regular) type for a regular type analysis, etc. These native properties can be recognized when appearing in an assertion either by name (as with ground, var, etc.) or by syntax (e.g., for regular types [40, 15], which in our case are defined by a regular (pure) logic program, and this can be recognized at compile-time).

-If a property appearing in an assertion is native of an analysis then it is often possible to either prove it or disprove it, provided that the analysis is accurate enough and the "direction" of approximation performed by the analysis is the appropriate one [37,10] (this is the case for the properties var and does\not\fail in the example above).
-We say that the properties are abstractly reducible (to either true or false), or abstractly executable [39].
-Note that, if the analysis is precise (in the sense that the abstract operations do not lose information beyond the abstraction implied by the abstraction function used [15]) and, obviously, terminates, then the native properties will be decidable in all cases.
-However, since there may in general be cases in which some such properties remain for run-time checking (and because in our framework the definitions of properties can be called from user programs) we require that there be an executable definition of all properties available in the system.
+If a property appearing in an assertion is native of an analysis then it is often possible to either prove it or disprove it, provided that the analysis is accurate enough and the "direction" of approximation performed by the analysis is the appropriate one [32, 10] (this is the case of the properties var and does_not_fail in the example above).
+Also, if the analysis is precise (in the sense that the abstract operations do not lose information beyond the abstraction implied by the abstraction function used [14]), then whether such properties hold or not will be decidable in all cases.
+However, since there may in general be cases in which properties remain for runtime checking (and because in our framework the definition properties can be called from user programs) we require that there be an executable definition of all properties available in the system.

-Note that there are properties which can be proved (or disproved) at compile-time by a given analyzer but for which no accurate definition can be written in the underlying language.
+On the other hand, note that there are properties which can be proved (or disproved) at compile-time by a given analyzer but for which no accurate definition can be written in the underlying language.
 An extreme example of this is the property terminates, for which it is obviously not possible to define a run-time test which will give a warning if it does not hold.
 For these properties, an approximate definition may be given, and this approximation should be correct in the usual sense that all errors flagged should be errors, but there may be errors that go unchecked.
-For example terminates may simply be overapproximated as terminates (\) . which obviously succeeds for all terminating goals and therefore will not flag any terminating goals as non-terminating.

-However, the user should obviously not expect non-termination problems to be detected at run-time with this definition.
-In summary, it is not necessary that the executable definition of all properties be an exact implementation of a given property, but the user must provide, or import, some code for each property and understand and take into account the impact of approximation being performed in the property definition when using these properties in assertions.
+For example terminates may simply be over-approximated as terminates (), and the user should obviously not expect non-termination problems to be detected at run-time with this definition.
+In summary, it is not necessary that the executable definition of all properties be an exact implementation of a given property, but the user must provide (or import) some code for each property and understand and take into account the impact of approximation being performed in the property definition when using these properties in assertions.

-Conversely, and again for a given analysis, there may be properties which are defined precisely and are perfectly executable at run-time, but which may not be native for that analysis.
+Conversely, and again for a given analysis, there may properties which are defined precisely and are perfectly executable at run-time, but which may not be native for that analysis.
 For them, the analysis may not be capable of obtaining an exact representation (abstraction).
 However, a useful approximation (usually an over-approximation) of such property can be obtained by directly analyzing the code which defines the property.
-As an example, consider the code for the property intlist as defined in Section 1.4.
-By simply analyzing this code the mode analyzer can abstract it (for its use as an instantiation property) as ground.
+As an example, consider the code for the property intlist (as defined in Section 4).
+By simply analyzing this code the mode analyzer can abstract it (in its use as an instantiation property) as ground.